Last updated: May 14, 2026

 Registration Form Fields

-A registration form confirms that someone wants to move to the next step.
+Registration confirms intent to move to the next step:

 Name